The Hydrogen Intensity and Real-time Analysis eXperiment: 256-Element Array Status and Overview: Instrument and Subsystems

 \subsection{Dual-Polarization Cloverleaf Feed}

-\hirax\ will use a dual-polarization cloverleaf feed based on the design that was developed for \chime\cite{2017arXiv170808521D}.
-In contrast to the \chime\ feed, which is passive, the \hirax\ feed is active.
-Each polarization of the \hirax\ feed consists of a balun that uses an Avago MGA-16116 dual amplifier, providing a gain of 22 dB, and the difference between the ouputs are amplified by 21 dB using a Mini-Circuits PSA4-5043+.
+\hirax\ will use a dual-polarization cloverleaf feed based on the design that was developed for \chime\cite{2017arXiv170808521D, 2021SPIE11445E..5OS}.
+In contrast to the \chime\ feed, which is passive, the \hirax\ feed is active and provides on-board amplification with a powered balun.
+Each polarization of the \hirax\ feed consists of a balun that uses an Avago MGA-16116 dual amplifier, providing a gain of 22 dB, and the difference between the outputs are amplified by 21 dB using a Mini-Circuits PSA4-5043+.
 Each feed is mounted inside a cylindrical can, which circularizes the beam and helps reduce cross-talk.
 Each feed and can assembly will be supported at the dish focus with a radio-transparent central column that extends upward from the vertex.
 The column will provide environmental protection by fully enclosing the feed assembly, and the cables will be routed along the boresight axis to minimize their impact on beam asymmetry and sidelobe levels.
 Measurements of the noise performance of the HIRAX feed and its repeatability is described in Ref.~\citenum{2021arXiv210106337K}.

-\subsection{Radio Frequency Over fibre System}
+\subsection{Radio Frequency over Fibre System}